What is VectorStyler

 VectorStyler provides an extensive set of exporting options.
 Artwork can be exported to other image or vector formats (including SVG, PDF and EPS).
 To export the current document, canvas or selected objects use the File / Export command, select the file format and adjust the exporting options.

 A more advanced exporting workflow is to use Slices throughout the document.
-Slices are regions of a canvas selector for exporting into one or more file formats.
+Slices are regions of a canvas marked for exporting into one or more file formats.
 Slices can be created and modified using the Slice Tool.
 The Slices panel is used to manage the slices created on the current canvas.
 Each slice can have one or more associated file format.
 When exporting, the content of the slice is exported into separate files using the selected file formats.
 VectorStyler allows for slices to be rotated at arbitrary angle.
 This can be used to export artwork at various rotations, as the content of a rotated slice will be rotated in the opposite direction.

 Batch exporting from a document can be done using slices, or exporting artboards or objects.